alperozenli/All-In-One-calculator/README.md

 - Factorial Calculations

-- Radical Number Calculations (new)
+- Radical Number Calculations

+- Square Meter Calculations (new)

 - and much more will be added !